usnistgov/asbestos/asbestos-war/src/main/webapp/data/TestCollections/MHD_DocumentRecipient_comprehensive/Bad_Patient_Link/description.md

 linkage between DocumentManifest and DocumentReference and between DocumentReference and Binary is present.

-**Metadata contents**: DocumentManifest and DocumentReference contain the minimum required by Comprehensive Metadata except that DocumentEntry.subject.reference is a bad link.
+**Metadata contents**: DocumentManifest and DocumentReference contain the minimum required by Comprehensive Metadata except that DocumentReference.subject.reference is a bad link.
 DocumentManifest.masterIdentifier and DocumentReference.masterIdentifier are given unique values before the transaction is sent.

-**Expected Outcome**: Transaction will fail with status 400 and the contents will not be persisted to the server.
+**Expected Outcome**: Transaction will fail with status 400 and no contents will be persisted to the server.
+An OperationOutcome resource will be returned.